Barris Industries: Known employees

 The longtime announcer for Chuck Barris Productions was Johnny Jacobs, who served from 1965 until his death in 1982.
 Jacobs announced for such Barris game shows as The Dating Game, The Newlywed Game, Treasure Hunt, and The Gong Show.
 Tony McClay is Barris' secondary announcer, as he was sub for Jacobs, most often in 1980 and 1982.

 Another announcer was Wheel of Fortunes Charlie O'Donnell, who from 1986–1989 announced for The New Newlywed Game, The All New Dating Game, and the 1988 version of The Gong Show, until those incarnations ended in 1989 and he went back to Wheel of Fortune in March.
 O'Donnell also served as an announcer for Barry & Enright Productions.
 A lesser known announcer was Bob Hilton, who was announcer from 1985-1987, announcing The New Newlywed Game and The All New Dating Game.
+Yet another of these announcers were Johnny Gilbert and Charlie Tuna, who were the announcers on the successor production Quiz Kids Challenge.

 Perhaps the best-known employee was The New Newlywed Game host Bob Eubanks, who served from 1966–1974, 1977–1980, and 1985–1988, when he stepped down and was replaced by Paul Rodriguez.
 Eubanks returned to host The Newlywed Game from 1997 to 1999.

 Another prominent employee was comedian Chris Bearde, who co-created and co-produced The Gong Show in both '70s and '80s versions.

 Mark Huffnail was in charge of production for Barris from 1987–1989.